2009 Ride: Michael Waltrip Racing No. 55 Toyota

 Off-Track News: In a second off-track accident since April of 2007, in late October Waltrip was cited by Mooresville, N.C. police following a collision involving himself and a motorcyclist.
 Police ticketed Waltrip, who was driving an SUV, for failure to yield, and the official police report stated he was given a field sobriety test that he passed.
 Said Captain Phil Blocker of the Mooresville Police Department, “He did not meet the criteria for the DWI; however, it was indicated as a contributing factor… on the accident report.”

 In early July, Waltrip also made it official that he was semi-retiring from the Sprint Cup Series and would only run a limited schedule of events in 2010.
 The move was largely expected after struggling behind the wheel of his self-owned car for several years.

 2010 Outlook: Originally, Waltrip had hoped to run 10-12 Cup events and a full Nationwide Series schedule in 2010.
-However, the latest information from the team is that funding has only been secured for the four restrictor plate races next year.
-But no matter how many times he ends up on the racetrack, the personable Waltrip will be highly visible off it as he continues as part of the SPEED Camping World Truck Series broadcast team.
+However, the latest information from the team is that funding has only been secured for the four restrictor-plate races next year.
+No matter how many times he ends up on the racetrack, the personable Waltrip will be highly visible off it as he continues as part of the SPEED Camping World Truck Series broadcast team.

 2006 Frontstretch Grade: D

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com